Monday, 31 January 2022

 There is no proper word for Athma in English.
 Translators used the Self for Athma, which is an error.
 Athma means existence.+

 There is no proper word for Athma in English.
 Translators used the Self for Athma, which is an error.
 Athma means existence.
-Athma is the cause of the whole universe whereas the Self is limited to a physical entity.
+Athma is the cause of the whole universe, whereas the Self is limited to a physical entity.

 The English use of the word the Self as applied to the individual Soul.
-Sage Sankara rejects many souls theory.
+Sage Sankara rejects the many souls theory.
 Sage Sankara's wisdom is ekathma vada (one Soul).

 Existence without the illusory form, time, and space is applied to unseen Athma, which is the cause and support of the illusory universe in which we exist.